Zoopraxiscope

-As stipulated in Muybridge's will, the original machine and disks in his possession were left to Kingston upon Thames, where they are still kept in the Kingston Museum Muybridge Bequest Collection (except for four discs that are in other collections, including those of the Cinémathèque française and the National Technical Museum in Prague).
+As stipulated in Muybridge's will, the original machine and disks in his possession were left to Kingston upon Thames, where they are still kept in the Kingston Museum Muybridge Bequest Collection (except for four discs that are in other collections, including those of the Cinémathèque Française and the National Technical Museum in Prague).

-Muybridge also produced a series of 50 different paper 'Zoopraxiscope discs' (basically phenakistiscopes), again with pictures drawn by Erwin F. Faber.
+Muybridge also produced a series of 50 different paper 'zoopraxiscope discs' (essentially phenakistiscopes), again with pictures drawn by Erwin F. Faber.
 The discs were intended for sale at the 1893 World's Columbian Exposition in Chicago, but seem to have sold very poorly and are quite rare.
 The discs were printed in black-and-white, with twelve different discs also produced as chromolithographed versions.
-Of the coloured versions only four different ones are known to still exist (with a total of five or six extant copies).
+Of the coloured versions, only four different ones are known to still exist (with a total of five or six extant copies).